Review How to Get a DUI off Your Record, Clear DUI, DWI Charges

 In terms of a criminal record, being convicted of a DUI or a breath/blood test refusal charge will produce a permanent record that will be stored in both the national crime database, and other local police databases where you live.
 Whenever a potential employer or any person runs a police background check for employment, school, getting a lease, or other personal reasons, it will always show up and become a major burden to constantly have to explain.

 The only way to stop a DUI or refusing a BAC test conviction from appearing on a criminal background record check later on, is to apply for and successfully be granted a removal of it by the court.
 For a driving while intoxicated by alcohol or drugs conviction or guilty plea, it will take a minimum of five years to even apply to request an expungement of the file in public databases.

-Unlike other types of misdemeanor offenses, a straightforward or conditional discharge of the offense is not an option for DUI and DWI related convictions.
+Unlike other types of misdemeanor offenses, a straightforward or conditional discharge of the offense is not always an option for DUI and DWI related convictions.
 All DUI and refusal convictions produce a permanent criminal record for life, unless it can later be sealed or cleared by court.
 Since the effort to get this violation erased from haunting your history is not a quick or easy process, it is always worth the fight soon after an arrest to prevent a conviction from ever happening in the first place.
-This is what we specialize in, and we can help you immediately online.

 TYPES OF DUI CHARGES: